Godfrey-cyber/alx-low_level_programming/README.md

-readme file for the c progamming
+a readme file for c - preprocessor